The Locomotive and Highways Act 1896 started the creation of a string of rules and laws we still follow today when using UK roads.

 Locomotive and Highways Act 1896

 Motor vehicles less than 3 tons were no longer weighed down by restrictive measures.
-The new speed limit was set at 14MPH and a new wave of encouragement washed over a nation of automobile lovers.
-Lights became compulsory along with “an instrument capable of giving audible and sufficient warning”, heavy locomotives had to be licenced with the county and all drivers must stop by the request of a police constable or person “in charge of a restive horse”.
+The new speed limit was set at 14MPH and a wave of encouragement washed over a nation of automobile lovers.
+Lights became compulsory along with “an instrument capable of giving audible and sufficient warning” to people.
+Heavy locomotives had to be licenced and all drivers had to stop at the request of a police constable or person “in charge of a restive horse”.

-Skip 122 years and after a lot of tea consumption, biscuit dipping and number plate debating, a verdict recently passed allowing coach lines to stay on number plates which is good for you because you can now up-sell number plates with coloured coach lines and blue side badges using our Trade System.
+Skip forward 122 years and after a lot of tea consumption, biscuit dipping and debating, a verdict recently passed allowing coach lines to stay on number plates.
+Which is good for you suppliers because you can now up-sell number plates with coloured coach lines and side badges.

 Good news indeed if you’re using our Trade Number Plate Printing Solution.